STACS Trading Up 41.7% Over Last Week (GATE)

 STACS Token Profile

-STACS can be purchased on the following cryptocurrency exchanges: IDEX and GBX Digital Asset Exchange.
-It is usually not possible to buy alternative cryptocurrencies such as STACS directly using US dollars.
-Investors seeking to acquire STACS should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy STACS using one of the exchanges listed above.
+STACS can be bought or sold on these cryptocurrency exchanges: GBX Digital Asset Exchange and IDEX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as STACS directly using U.S. dollars.
+Investors seeking to trade STACS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase STACS using one of the aforementioned exchanges.

 Receive News & Updates for STACS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STACS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.